continual-ml/forgetful-networks/README.md

 - having every task share a processor with every other task in order to maximally mutualize the models of the CL system.
 - having every task share a processor with a single other task in order to minimize interference.

-In the N-task scenario, we end up with the following algorithm.
+In the N-task setting, one can allocate processors to tasks using the following algorithm.

 ```python3
 M = 2 # average number of shared processors per task